Easy Pad Thai

-Commercial peanut butter is not a common ingredient in Pad Thai.
+Commercial peanut butter is not a typical ingredient in Pad Thai.
 However, it’s very common to add chopped peanuts for texture and flavor.

 If you want to add peanut butter to the sauce, go for it!
 A tablespoon added to the sauce would be delicious.
 When I think of peanut butter and noodles together, I picture a dish that’s not as sweet and tart as Pad Thai – something more like these Thai Peanut Noodles.

 I see you sauce-lovers!
 I love some saucy noodles, but Pad Thai is not usually a dish with pools of sauce at the bottom.
-Using the method above to add the sauce in several increments, the noodles should soak most of it up with a thin layer of sauce coating the outside of the noodles which is how it’s most commonly served both in and outside of Thailand.
+The method above to add the sauce in several increments will result in noodles that are coated in a thin layer of sauce.

 If you want more sauce, go for it!
 Feel free to increase the sauce ingredients listed, or add a couple Tablespoons of water to the sauce which will increase the volume without intensifying the flavors.